letroot/scalelegal.africa/content/posts/2020-07-14-ideal-company-secretary-fast-growing-business/index.md

 One of the core characteristics of an ideal company secretary is the ability to carry out the mandate of the company and resolutions of the Board of Directors in a manner that matches international practice standards.

 #### When Can You Appoint a Company Secretary?
-A company secretary can be appointed at the following stages:<br>
+A company secretary can be appointed at the following stages:

 a.
-During the incorporation of the company (Filing of Form CAC 1.1)<br>
+During the incorporation of the company (Filing of Form CAC 1.1)
 b.
 Post-Incorporation

 ### About Scale Legal Africa